amooseinaroom/moed/README.md

 - shift+tab : remove current line leading tab
 - page down : move down by visible line count
 - page up : move up by visible line count

+# file extensions

+On first start the editor generates the file `moed_file_extensions.txt`.
+It contains a space separated list of extensions the editor will open as text files.
+You can make changes to the file, however the editor only checks for file extensions at start up.

 # build
 This project uses the C single header libraries molib as a git submodule.